J-Dahlgren/PowerliftCMS/docs/planned-features.md

 ## Up next

+- **Mobile Referee view:** An option to referee controllers.

+- **Quick access to administration**

+- **Participant table:** Keep meet lifters in a separate database for later use.

+  - **Quick add old lifters to meet:** Reduces time spent filling forms.
+  - CSV/Excel import/export.

+## Soon

 - **Application PIN:** Secure parts of the application against unauthorized users.

-* **Mobile Referee view:** An option to referee controllers.

-## Soon

-- **Quick access to administration**

 - **Break timer:** Set timer for breaks with messages, e.g. between groups.

 - **Overscan mode:** Toggle extra padding to fit old TVs.

-- **Participant database:** Keep meet lifters in a separate database for later use.

-  - **Quick add old lifters to meet:** Reduces time spent filling forms.
-  - CSV/Excel import/export.

 - **Competition info views:** Information accessible to lifters and audience.

   - **Schedule:** Overview of when groups have their weigh in and competition time.

   - Group lifting order

 ## Some day